kelseymara/Connect-Four/README.md

 ## Future Improvements
 Ways I can improve this project in the future include:

-- Print out when there is a draw
 - Add a graphical user interface (GUI) to make the game more visually appealing.
 - Use Numpy for more efficient and optimized array operations, leading to improved performance and readability